-Until recent times, people had little knowledge about turtle sound.
-To be honest, many people thought that turtles are dumb and can’t produce any sound (I too was in the same list).
+Today we will discuss What Sound Does a Turtle Make.
+Until recent times, people had little knowledge about turtle sounds.
+To be honest, many people thought that turtles are dumb and can’t produce any sound (I too was on the same list).
 However, recent studies on turtles have discovered some engraving and exciting facts about the beautiful creature.

 One such discovery found that not only turtles can make sounds, but also they produce various sounds depending on the conditions they face.

 These inventions prompted me to dive deep into what sound a turtle make, and I thought the information might be helpful for you.